-If the realm to which the user has authenticated is configured for server-side sessions, AM stores the user’s session in the CTS token store and deletes the authentication session from memory.
+If the realm to which the user has authenticated is configured for CTS-based sessions, AM stores the user's session in the CTS token store and deletes the authentication session from memory.

-If the realm to which the user has authenticated is configured for client-side sessions, AM stores the user’s session in a cookie on the user’s browser and deletes the authentication session from memory.
+If the realm to which the user has authenticated is configured for client-based sessions, AM stores the user's session in a cookie on the user's browser and deletes the authentication session from memory.

-Authentication session allowlisting is an optional feature that maintains a list of in-progress authentication sessions and their progress in the authentication flow to protect against replay attacks.
-For more information, see Authentication session allowlisting.
+Authentication session whitelisting is an optional feature that maintains a list of in-progress authentication sessions and their progress in the authentication flow to protect against replay attacks.
+For more information, see "Configuring Authentication Session Whitelisting".

 Deployments where AM stores authentication sessions in memory require sticky load balancing to route all requests pertaining to a particular authentication flow to the same AM server.
 If a request reaches a different AM server, the authentication flow will start anew.

 Authentication chains only support storing authentication sessions in memory.
-ForgeRock recommends switching to authentication trees with server-side or client-side authentication sessions.
+ForgeRock recommends switching to authentication trees with CTS-based or client-based authentication sessions.

-For information about configuring AM with sticky load balancing, see Load balancing.
+For information about configuring AM with sticky load balancing, see Load Balancers.